What increases my risk of cervical cancer?

 The following increase your risk of developing cervical cancer:

 - HPV virus: Nearly all cervical cancers are caused by the HPV virus.
 This is a common virus passed on during sexual contact.
-Usually it clears up by itself.
+Usually it clears up by itself, although this can take up to 18 months.

 - Smoking: Smoking increases your risk of abnormal changes (CIN).
 Chemicals in cigarettes can affect how your cervix fights HPV infection.

-- Not having cervical screening: Having regular cervical screening tests can help to spot any changes to cervical cells before they turn cancerous.
+- Not having cervical screening: Having regular cervical screening tests can help to find out if you're at risk and to spot any changes to cervical cells before they turn cancerous.

 For more information